sheetanshuprasad/sheetanshuprasad.github.io/content/start-here.md

 As the site grows, this page will continue to be updated with the best resources for music producers, mixing engineers, and independent artists.

+## New to MusicMonetized?

+We recommend starting with **How to Make Money as a Music Producer**, then exploring the Music Marketing and Client Acquisition guides based on your goals.

+No matter where you are in your journey, focus on developing your skills, building genuine relationships, and consistently creating value.
+Success in the music industry comes from combining great music with smart business decisions.